-Luxe Digital: You have two programmes in particular that are specifically designed for busy executives and entrepreneurs.
-Can you please talk us through your Executive Burnout and Internet Addiction programmes.
-Who are they typically for and what are the main benefits of attending them?
+Luxe Digital: You have two programs in particular that are specifically designed for busy executives and entrepreneurs.
+Can you please talk us through your Executive Burnout and Internet Addiction programs.
+Who are they typically for, and what are the main benefits of attending them?

 Ohm Poolsawaddi: Having worked as an investment banker and having many friends in the corporate world, I’ve had first-hand encounters and experience of the pressure and stress that come from working at those ‘prestigious’ firms.

 More and more professionals working in high-pressure environments are suffering from stress-related symptoms.
 Some of the most vulnerable ones are those engaged in finance – investment bankers, hedge fund managers, analysts – as well as corporate lawyers and consultants.
 They are under constant pressure to outperform their rivals – and that pressure comes from both their supervisors and their clients.